Frequently asked questions about Portland Book Festival (formerly Wordstock), presented by Bank of America.

 Q: How much does it COST to attend Portland Book Festival?

-For 2018, admission is $15 in advance / $20 at the door.
+Admission is $15 in advance / $20 at the door.
 Admission is free to attendees 17 and under (or with a valid high school ID).
 Paid admission includes a $5 book voucher redeemable at the book fair the day of the festival.
+Get your festival pass now.
 Please note: ALL attendees must pick up a wristband before entering any festival venue.
 We recommend you arrive at least thirty minutes prior to the first event you want to attend to visit the box office and pick up your wristband.
 Purchasing your pass in advance will speed up this process.

 Q: I PRE-ORDERED my festival pass.
 Where can I pick it up?

 Advance pass buyers, including youth free passes, can pick up their wristband and book voucher at the festival box office which will be in a tent at SW Park Avenue.
 NEW for 2018, advance pass buyers will be able to pick up their wristbands at the Portland Art Museum on Thursday, November 8 or Friday, November 9 if you would like to skip the box office line day of.
 Details, including time and exact location, to come.